Home

 that had been saved for the hangers.

 Decorating the shells was a very simple process.
-Food coloring mixed to be various hues and tooth
+Food coloring mixed to various hues and tooth

 picks were used to draw lines, squiggles and pictures.
 When the decorating was done, the "ornaments" were

-hung on branches covered with pussy willows.
+hung on fresh cut branches covered with pussy willows.
 Easter baskets were set underneath in the anticipation that the

 Easter Bunny would leave some treats.